theNewbieClub-MAL/gfxEncyclopedia/tutorial/automation/troubleshooting/photoshop/cant_export.md

 ## Known issue

-Converter is unable to convert PSD with non rasterized layers.
+Converter is unable to convert PSD with non rasterize layers.
 Issue found on CS version of Photoshop.
 CC version may also have this issue.

 ## Troubleshooting 1: rasterize all objects